stephenh/dtonator/README.markdown

-dtonator is a code generator that will generate DTOs and mapping code for sending your domain objects over the wire.
+dtonator is a code generator that generates DTOs and mapping code for sending your domain objects over the wire.

-dtonator was built for sending DTOs to GWT clients via GWT-RPC, but it's (...eventually) not coupled to GWT.
+It was built for using with GWT-RPC, but it's (...basically/eventually) not coupled to GWT itself.

 Configuration
 =============